-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - No indicators were triggered during the last reporting period. - There was one sample from Betws-Y-Coed with a SARS-CoV-2 concentration below the limit of detection (LOD).
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period has remained level. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Betws-Y-Coed. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.